odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 # Handling dynamic instance data

 Truly not everything can be handled within base image.
 There is a need for OS system updates and container deployment at the initial instance launch.
-Generally Ansible and friends can help here as long as this procedure is kept as short as possible:
+Generally Ansible and friends can help here as long as this procedure is kept as short as possible - but there are alternatives.

-* deploy system updates
-* deploy container images and configuration

 For AWS EC2 instances (and a [bunch of others](https://cloudinit.readthedocs.org/en/latest/topics/datasources.html) including OpenStack, vSphere and even [Vagrant](http://davemartorana.com/logs/software/cloud-init-in-vagrant-with-ubuntu-12-10-13-04/)) dynamic configuration can be done with [user data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-user-data-retrieval) based on [cloudinit](http://cloudinit.readthedocs.org/).
 Using it gives you the opportunity to set some last bits on a freshly launched VM.